giuliandrimba/nu/README.md

 Stylus support the plain CSS syntax!

 ## Templates
-You can use [Jade](http://jade-lang.com/) or regular HTML as templates, and import them in your scripts:
+You can use [Jade](http://jade-lang.com/), [Handlebars](http://handlebarsjs.com/), or regular HTML as templates, and import them in your scripts:

-> Using Jade
+> Using Jade or Handlebars

 ``` jade
 .layout